slopp/shinyloadtest-results/README.md

 - **Result data**: Folders with the playback logs.
 One folder per test.
 Named `<users>_<cores>`.

 Testing infrastructure is documented in the [shinyloadtest-cloud](https://github.com/rstudio/shinyloadtest-cloud) repo.

+The application used in the tests is available at: https://github.com/wch/shiny_demo.